maravento/blackweb/README.md

 ### EDICIÓN / EDITION
 ---

 **Blackweb** contiene millones de dominios bloqueados, por tanto, editarla manualmente puede ser frustrante.
 Entonces, si detecta un falso positivo, utilice la ACL **whitedomains.txt** y reporte el incidente, para corregirlo en la próxima actualización.
-Lo mismo aplica para dominios no incluidos en **Blackweb**, que quiera bloquear, puede incluirlos en **blackdomains**
+Lo mismo aplica para dominios no incluidos en **Blackweb**, que quiera bloquear, puede agregarlos en **blackdomains**.

 **Blackweb** contains million domains blocked therefore manually editing can be frustrating.
 Then, if it detects a false positive, use the ACL **whitedomains.txt** and report the incident to correct it in the next update.
-The same applies for domains not included in **Blackweb**, you want to block, you can include them in **blackdomains**
+The same applies for domains not included in **Blackweb**, you want to block, you can add them in **blackdomains**.

 ```
 acl whitedomains dstdomain -i "/etc/acl/whitedomains.txt"